MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 The CPI came in at 4.2% YoY.

-About a third of last months personal disposible income was given by the government.
+About a third of last months personal disposable income was given by the government.

 Government has a deficit that's 30% of GDP.